-I have always made snapshots; to use Imogen Cunningham's phrase "celebration of the commonplace"
+. . .
+I have always made snapshots; to use Imogen Cunningham's phrase a "celebration of the commonplace"

-It may be observed that some of the pix appear to be plagarisms.
+It may be observed that some of the pictures appear to be plagiarisms.
 This is part of the process of learning to see how other workers have seen, playing with their ideas.
-Play is crucial to continued growth within any medium, and is one of the prime roles of the Eclecton series.
-Play is one reason this series is made with fiddly ancient screw mount Leicas, one needs play to put up with the Leica up-the-arse film loading (note the way the sprocket holes show in some images), the fiddly viewfinders and the host of other awkardities that come with the ultimate in costume jewelry, although some Eclection images are made with a Rollei 35B.
-For important 35mm work I use Nikon F cameras
+Play is crucial to continued growth within any medium, and is one of the many roles of these snapshots.

-Eclection, from the Greek, submitted to Macquarie Dictionary
+Origanally this portfolio was titled Eclection, from the Greek, and submitted to Macquarie Dictionary